find your perfect postgrad program

 Graduate Cover Letter

 One vital part of the job application process, especially online job applications is the graduate cover letter.
 This is your real first impression – something beyond a standard form CV – that will let you show off what you can bring to the company and what you’re hoping they can give to you.
+For postgraduates, it is especially valuable as a way to highlight advanced skills, research experience or specialist knowledge that a CV alone might not fully convey.

 Remember, your cover letter shouldn’t be too long, and should be quick and interesting to read.
+Aim for half a page to one page of A4 (around 250–400 words) and use a clean, professional format that matches your CV.
 It’s not an essay, it’s a brief introduction to the most important and relevant parts of you.
-With that in mind, let’s take a look at some of the basics...

-Graduate cover letter examples
+Find your PERFECT POSTGRAD PROGRAMGraduate cover letter examples

 Dear [Name],

-Graduate Cover Letter Paragraph expressing interest in the role, where you found the role, and highlighting your attached CV.
+Paragraph expressing interest in the role, where you found the role, and highlighting your attached CV.

-Paragraph detailing your skills – those mentioned on the CV, but giving more detail and talking about specific achievements.
+Paragraph detailing your skills – those mentioned on the CV but giving more detail and talking about specific achievements.

 Conclusion, pointing out again your commitment to the role, and a suggestion for them to get in touch.